COVID-19 Forecasting from U.S. Wastewater Surveillance Data: A Retrospective Multi-Model Study (2022-2024): Results

 \section{Results}

-Our retrospective forecasting study generated 133 weekly forecast sets spanning March 2022 through September 2024, producing over 10,000 individual forecast-observation pairs across all regions, models, and horizons.
-Figures \ref{fig:4} through \ref{fig:new} present aggregated performance metrics (mean values computed across all 133 forecast weeks) to identify systematic patterns in model performance.
+Using a rolling-origin retrospective evaluation design, we generated 133 out-of-sample weekly forecast sets spanning March 5, 2022, through September 14, 2024, producing over 10,000 forecast-observation pairs across all regions, models, and forecast horizons.
+At each forecast origin, models were fit only to the preceding 10 weeks of WVAL data and then evaluated against subsequently observed values at 1- to 4-week horizons.
+Figures \ref{fig:4}, Supplementary Figures~S2, S4, S6, and S8 present aggregated performance metrics (mean values computed across all 133 forecast weeks) to identify systematic patterns in model performance.
 To complement these averages, we also present the full distributions of MAE, MSE, and WIS across forecast weeks in Supplementary Figures S1--S5 (boxplots for each region), which highlight variability and consistency of model performance over time.
 This aggregation approach balances comprehensive evaluation with interpretability.
 Throughout the Results, we reference models using the nomenclature established in Section \ref{sec:nomenclature}: Rank 1-3 (top n-sub-epidemic models by AIC$_c$), EM2 W/UW and EM3 W/UW (2- and 3-model ensembles, weighted and unweighted), and comparison models ARIMA, GAM, SLR, and Prophet.

 We start the Results section by highlighting forecasts from September 7, 2024, one of the final evaluation dates in our retrospective study, to show how different models behave when predicting beyond the calibration period.
 Figure~\ref{figure:2} displays national-level forecasts from all models, while Figure~\ref{figure:3} shows the same for the Midwest region.
 In both cases, sub-epidemic models closely follow the observed decline in WVAL and maintain prediction intervals that are wide enough to include future observations.
 In contrast, statistical models like SLR and Prophet tend to produce much narrower intervals that quickly diverge from the actual data.
 Together, these plots preview two key patterns we explore in the following sections: the strong performance of ensemble models at 3--4 week horizons and their ability to better anticipate regional turning points.